Sylius/Sylius/docs/book/index.rst

 Introduction
 ------------

-Introduction aims to describe the philosophy Sylius. it will also teach you about environments before you start installing it.
+Introduction aims to describe the philosophy of Sylius.
+It will also teach you about environments before you start installing it.

 .. toctree::
     :hidden: